rgoodie/indraft/README.md

 How?
 -
-Configured permissions.
+`git clone` this repo to `sites/all/modules/custom`.
+Configure permissions.
 There is no other configuration.

-Simply link to `indraft/%` either from another module or in the content.
+Elsewhere link to `indraft/%` either from another module or in the content.

 ```
 <a href="indraft/X">See drafts</a>